-- Situations of recurrent crisis in which food-insecure communities live in damaged or fragile environments and are exposed to high levels of shock are recognized as a major challenge to the achievement of zero hunger.
-WFP will use analytical tools to facilitate a cross-sectoral understanding of disaster risks and of opportunities for enhancing livelihoods, climate resilience and nutrition, in line with government's provisions.
+- Food systems are changing rapidly and profoundly as a result of such forces as urbanization, changing consumer diets, and supply chain integration due to capital-intensive technology change and expanded use of digital devices and Internet access.
+Food system transformation is embedded in broader transformations of rural areas and wider economies, including urban areas.
+In both humanitarian and development contexts, WFP will work in synergy with partners to design and implement food assistance activities that address systemic problems rooted in these transforming food systems, aiming to expand the scope for hunger reduction in broader structural and rural transformation processes. - Situations of recurrent crisis in which food-insecure communities live in damaged or fragile environments and are exposed to high levels of shock are recognized as a major challenge to the achievement of zero hunger.
+WFP will use analytical tools to facilitate a cross-sectoral understanding of disaster risks and of opportunities for enhancing livelihoods, climate resilience and nutrition-, in line with government's provisions.
 This analytical process will help partners engage in sustained efforts to build resilience for food security and nutrition.
 Similar tools will also help partners support communities in protracted conflict and displacement situations by guiding efforts to enhance their resilience for food security and nutrition. - WFP's long experience in humanitarian and development contexts has established strengths for the organization in supporting the building of resilience for food security and nutrition.
 WFP will support national efforts in disaster risk reduction and climate resilience that facilitate the achievement of zero hunger, using innovative tools from climate science and finance to link early warning systems with early response mechanisms, and implementing programmes that create productive assets, promote the production of nutritionally diverse foods, diversify livelihood strategies and rehabilitate natural resources. - Enhancing the marketing, productivity and livelihood opportunities of smallholders is a powerful way to improve food security and nutrition.
-Strengthened capacity for risk management is especially important.
-WFP's demand-side programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets and those of other public and private buyers to contribute to building resilient food systems, the production and processing of nutritionally diverse foods, pro-smallholder aggregation systems, improved post-harvest management and catalysing sustainable commercial and institutional market development for smallholders. - Significant investments in capacity strengthening of national governments and other actors supporting smallholder agriculture and food systems are being made by a range of actors including FAO and IFAD.
-WFP will continue to play a role by making strategic demand-side investments in the capacity-strengthening of relevant national and local civil society entities, farmers' organizations and other community-based organizations to help communities lead and sustain their own fight against hunger and achieve SDG 2. - Activities designed and implemented with partners towards Strategic Result 3 will include unconditional resource transfers to support access to food; asset creation and livelihood support; individual capacity-strengthening; institutional capacity-strengthening; and smallholder agricultural market support.
-Activities towards Strategic Result 4 will include unconditional/conditional resource transfers to support access to food; climate adaptation and risk management; individual capacity-strengthening; institutional and market capacity-strengthening; and asset creation and livelihood support. - As WFP's contributions to this Strategic Objective and the two Strategic Results will arise from its demand-side orientation, WFP's activities will focus on enhancing and improving demand-side aspects of food systems and addressing demand-side constraints on smallholder productivity and income growth.
-Strategic and operational partnerships will be developed with agencies and actors with complementary capacities to boost productivity from the supply side, as captured, for instance, in SDG 2.5.
+De risking investments in food value chains areStrengthened capacity for risk management is especially important.
+WFP's demand-side programmes for supporting smallholders' access to agricultural markets leverage its procurement footprint and expertise in agricultural markets and those of other public and private buyers to contribute to building resilient food systems, the production and processing of nutritionally diverse foods, pro-smallholder aggregation systems, improved post-harvest management and catalysing sustainable commercial and institutional market development for smallholders- and rural and urban small and medium enterprises investing precious resources in food systems. - Significant investments in capacity strengthening of national governments and other actors supporting smallholder agriculture and food systems are being made by a range of actors including IFAD and FAO.
+WFP will continue to play a role by making strategic demand--side investments in the capacity--strengthening of relevant national and local NGOscivil society entities, farmers'-- organizations and other community-based organizations to help communities lead and sustain their own fight against hunger and achieve SDG 2. - Activities designed and implemented with partners towards Strategic Result 3 will include unconditional resource transfers to support access to food; asset creation and livelihood-support; individual capacity--strengthening; institutional capacity--strengthening; and smallholder agricultural market support.
+Activities towards Strategic Result 4 will include unconditional/conditional resource transfers to support access to food; climate adaptation and risk management; individual capacity-strengthening; institutional and market- capacity-strengthening; and asset creation and livelihood support.